 The joinery is simple.
 The plans are free.
 The wood is pretty cheap.
 This one is for you, newbies.

-Watch how to make this small entryway bench!
+Watch how to make this easy DIY bench!

 If you love DIY videos, be sure to subscribe to our YouTube channel!